 Empyreuma pugione is a beautiful tiger moth from the carribean, but it can also be found in Florida.
 Their host plant is oleander (Nerium oleander).
 The moths specialise on this plant and sequester the toxic substances from them.

-- Difficulty rating: 6/10 (Easy to breed, but you will need oleander)
+- Difficulty rating: Moderate (Not so hard to breed, but you will need oleander)

 - Host plants: Nerium oleander